List of Patlabor characters: Section 2 Division 2

 Section 2 Division 2 Team 1: The bubbly, perky red-headed labor otaku from Hokkaidō.
 The main character of the show, Noa is usually at the center of the action.
-Noa loves her labor much like a pet and named it "Alphonse", a name previously held by a pet dog and a pet cat, respectively.
-She's somewhat impulsive, albeit not nearly as much as Ohta.
-Noa is arguably the best pilot in Division 2, although both Clancy and Kumagami have shown extreme talent as well but seldom pilot.
-She has a natural affinity for labors and gets 110% out of them, much to the amazement of her colleagues.
-Furthermore, she can drink quite a bit more than her co-workers, and recovers from hangovers much faster, since her family runs a liquor store.
+Noa loves her Labor like a pet and names it "Alphonse", the same name as her cat and dog once had.
+Noa is a skilled pilot, and adept at precise movements, but is often overprotective of Alphonse and hates to fire her gun.
+Since her family runs a liquor store, she can also drink much more than her coworkers and recover from hangovers much faster.